Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Experiments

 \subsection{Experiment Results}

 We report the pass@1 accuracies in Table \ref{tab_perf}.
-All models are trained using three random seeds, and we calculate the mean and standard deviation of the resulting accuracies.
-For each algorithm, we report the results of the checkpoint that has the highest average accuracy.
+All models are trained using three random seeds, and we calculate the mean and standard error of the resulting accuracies.
+For each algorithm, we report the results of the checkpoint that has the overall best performance on all benchmarks.

-It can be observed that BARL achieves higher accuracies across most benchmarks and models.
-It consistently outperforms Markovian RL baselines in terms of average accuracy, with larger gains observed on challenging benchmarks that demand effective exploration, such as CollegeMath and OlympiadBench.
-Notably, BARL delivers these gains with minimal computational overhead, which comes from calculating the probabilities of candidate answers at the end of each step, reusing the cache from CoT generations.
+We observe that BARL achieves higher accuracies across most benchmarks and models.
+It consistently outperforms the two conventional RL baselines in terms of average accuracy, with the most significant gains observed on challenging benchmarks that demand effective exploration.
+Notably, BARL delivers these gains with minimal computational overhead, which comes from calculating the probabilities of candidate answers at the end of each step, reusing the prefix cache from CoT generations.
+We defer the curves of accuracies and response lengths to Appendix \ref{app_acc_eval} and \ref{app_len_eval}.